mangalam-research/btw/tech_notes.rst

 (this includes the live server tests which is used to run the Selenium tests).
 The procedure to follow is::

-1. Move your development database to a differenc location temporariy. **Or** modify the development environment so that the development server connects to a temporary, different database.
+1. Move your development database to a different location temporariy. **Or** modify the development environment so that the development server connects to a temporary, different database.